 $ ExperimentsRead More...

-Connecting to PSLab is as simple and straight forward as this...
+Connecting a PC to PSLab is as simple and straight forward as this...

 >>> from PSL import sciencelab >>> I = sciencelab.connect() #Returns None if device isn't found # An example function that measures voltage present at the specified analog input >>> print I.get_average_voltage('CH1')